-Our pediatric orthopedic physicians are experts in treating your child with spina bifida from childhood into adulthood with consistency of care.
-Medical City Children’s Orthopedic Spine Specialists understand the complexities of treating this condition and know the importance of treating patients beyond the age of 18.
+Our pediatric orthopedic physicians are experts in treating your child with spina bifida from childhood into adulthood with the consistency of care.
+Medical City Children’s Orthopedic Spine Specialists understand the complexities of treating this condition and know the importance of treating patients beyond the age of eighteen.

 Your child will never outgrow our practice.
 We continue to treat children with Spina Bifida beyond the age of 18.

 Spina Bifida Diagnosis and Treatment

 If your child is diagnosed with spina bifida, it can be a scary situation.
 However, it’s important that parents understand they are not alone in handling this complex medical condition.
 The best news is that skilled pediatric orthopedic physicians like Dr. Kishan, Dr. Hostin, and Dr. Wiesman can provide effective treatments to help you manage the condition before and after surgical intervention and help you and your child face the lifelong health considerations related to this developmental condition.

 If you have questions or want to schedule a consultation for your child with our team, our physicians will take the time to walk you through the treatment options so that you can make a decision together.

 We have four convenient DFW Metroplex locations in Arlington at Arlington Medical City Hospital in building A, Dallas at Medical City Hospital in building C, Frisco at Frisco Square, and in McKinney at McKinney Medical City Hospital.
 This ensures there’s a DFW area office near you where your child can receive comprehensive care.